mherwig/justincase/README.md

 };
 ```
 **Note:** The function name and the corresponding key in the json file must be same with the exception that you have to prepend 'on' to the function name.

+The return value must be boolean and therefore `true` or `false`.
+You should use a comparison with a positive schema, so that the return value will be `true` if the requested data conforms to your `expectedValue`.

 *plugins/steam/config.json:*
 ```